smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         type: Property
         units: meters
     maximumAllowedWidth:
-      description: 'Property.
-Model:''http://schema.org/width''.
-Units:''Meters''.
-Maximum allowed width for vehicles.
-If there are multiple zones, it will be the minimum width of all the zones.'
+      description: 'Maximum allowed width for vehicles.
+If there are multiple zones, it will be the minimum width of all the zones'
       exclusiveMinimum: true
       minimum: 0
       type: number